 Basically, anything worthy of bread dunking is considered satisfying comfort food in my book.

-This Mexican Chicken Stew recipe is perfect as a weeknight dinner or meal prep this winter.
+This stew recipe is perfect as a weeknight dinner or meal prep this winter.
 Packed with fresh veggies and zesty spices, the rich broth of this stew easily comes together in the slow cooker or Instant Pot.
 Absolutely crave-worthy in every way!

 - it's gluten-free and dairy-free